MateyN/minishell/README.md

 # minishell
 This project is about creating a simple shell.

-TO DO unset builtin, signals, leaks almost fixed, export not working properly.
-Echo, pwd, cd, env lgtm
+TO DO signals, leaks almost fixed, export not working properly.
+Echo, pwd, cd, env, (unset need checks)